mawenlong2016/CAFU/tutorial/User_manual.md

   In this function, coding potential evidence of transcripts is fistly evaluated using CPC2 (Kang *et al*., 2017).
 Then for coding transcripts, Pfam (Finn *et al*., 2014) will be used to identify putative domains of corresponding protein.

-  Here, we use the file ```/your directory/CAFU/test_data/others/assembled_transcript.fasta``` to execute this function (see figure below).
+  Here, we use the assembled transcripts ```Unmapped_reads_de_novo_assembled_transcripts``` generated from the function ```Assemble Unmapped Reads``` as the input (see figure below).

-  **Note:** For testing CAFU, we suggest users running this function using **Unmapped_reads_de_novo_assembled_transcripts** generated from the function **Assemble Unmapped Reads** to reduce test time.

   ![assembled transcripts](https://github.com/cma2015/CAFU/blob/master/CAFU_images/Picture3.png)

   Then three outputs will be returned:

-  **Output 1**: ```CPC2 output```, A tab seperated matrix contains seven columns.
+  **Output 1**: ```CPC2 output```, A tab seperated CPC2 output matrix contains seven columns.
 Each column shows the sequence ID, putative peptide length, Fickett score, isoelectric point, the integrity of the orf, coding probability and the coding/noncoding classification label.
 More details about this output can be seen from [CPC2 official website](http://cpc2.cbi.pku.edu.cn/help.php).

   **Output 2**: ```Confident transcript ID```, IDs of transcripts that could be translated to protein..

-  **Output 3**: ```Confidence assembly transcript pfam results```, A tab seperated matrix contains transcript ID, alignment start, alignment end, envelope start, envelope end, Hmm access, Hmm name, Type of domain, Hmm start, Hmm end, Hmm length, Bit score, E-value, Significance, Clan, etc.
+  **Output 3**: ```Confidence assembly transcript pfam results```, A tab seperated Pfam result matrix contains transcript ID, alignment start, alignment end, envelope start, envelope end, Hmm access, Hmm name, Type of domain, Hmm start, Hmm end, Hmm length, Bit score, E-value, Significance, Clan, etc.

 ### SPECIES ASSIGNMENT OF ASSEMBLED TRANSCRIPTS